Have you ever thought that a ship and boat aren’t the same things?

 NAVEDTRA 14325 definition

-The Naval Education and Training Professional Development And Technology Center’s Basic Military Requirements course gives its own definition to boats.
+The Naval Education and Training Professional Development And Technology Center’s Basic Military Requirements course gives its definition to boats.

 The confusion between ships and boats